028 MPSOS – Debt Snowball Calculator with Eric Lentz

 • Stay motivated by watching your progress on the Results page!

-Here is a fun video Eric helped me put together that shows what it would take for us to pay off our national debt in 12 1/2 years:
+Here is a fun video Eric helped me put together that shows what it would take for us to pay off our national debt:

 Thank YOU for the opportunity to talk about the Debt Snowball method.
 The spreadsheet I use has 5+ tabs that need to be manually entered (and to find the pay-off date takes a lot of scrolling down) but your’s is one/two pages.
 That’s awesome!